 This advertisement for Collinson & Lock is from a D’Oyly Carte programme for Gilbert & Sullivan’s The Yeoman of the Guard at the Savoy Theatre in 1888.
-Collinson & Lock was a prominent furniture company, founded in the 1860s by F G Collinson and G J Lock, and concentrating on Art Nouveau and Aesthetic designs.
+Collinson & Lock was a prominent furniture company, founded in the 1860s by F G Collinson and G J Lock, which concentrated on Art Nouveau and Aesthetic designs.

 Take care and keep laughing!